What is a cookie?

 The information these cookies collect is usually anonymised and they do not gather information about You that could be used for advertising or remembering where You have been on the internet.
 By using the Website You agree that We can place these types of cookie on Your device.
 You can find more information about the individual cookies We use and the reasons why We use them in the table below.

 |Google analytics||These cookies allow Us to record visitor trends over time.
 Google Analytics uses a cookie to help track which pages are accessed.
 The cookie contains no personally-identifiable information, but it does use Your computer’s IP address to determine from where in the world You are accessing the Website and to track Your page visits within the Website.
 Google stores the information collected by the cookie on servers in the United States.
 Google may also transfer this information to third-parties where required to do so by law, or where such third-parties process the information on Google’s behalf.|

 |PHPSESSID||Session||The session cookie is stored in temporary memory and is not retained after the browser is closed.
 Session cookies do not collect information from the user’s computer.
 They typically will store information in the form of a session identification that does not personally identify the user.|

 |pt-euc_accept||Cookies enabled||The session cookie is stored in temporary memory and is not retained after the browser is closed.
 This cookie is enabled when you choose to accept cookies, or continue browsing the site.|

 Most of Our cookies will expire at the end of the browser session.
-However, if Your browser is not closed for any reason, all Our cookies will expire after 2 years.
+However, if Your browser is not closed for any reason, all Our cookies are set to expire after 2 years.